userfrosting/UserFrosting/README.md

 - Implemented templated menus.
 Every group has a corresponding menu template in `models/menu-templates`.
 Upon login, the menu for a user's primary group is automatically loaded and rendered.
 - Implemented function-level user authorization.
 Whenever a function in `secure_functions` is called, the `user_action_permits` table is checked to see whether or not that user has access to the function (the `action` column), conditional on the boolean functions specified in the `permits` column.
 - Organized pages into four categories: account pages, API pages, form pages, and public pages.
 Public pages reside in the root directory and can be accessed by anyone.
 Account pages are in the `account` directory and are only accessible after logging in.
 API pages are in the `api` directory, and consist of all the pages that process or fetch data from the DB and interact with the frontend via AJAX/JSON.
 They are accessible by any logged in user, but will only perform a function if the user is authorized.
 Form pages are in the `forms` directory, and consist of pages that generate forms (for creating/updating users, groups, etc.)
+- Converted registration page to AJAX.
+- Improved installer with site configuration.

 [Older changes](CHANGELOG.md)